moehriegitt/hob3l/doc/scadformat.md

 surface with the coordinate matrix.

 The coordinate matrix is a 4x4 matrix where the last row is fixed at [0,0,0,1].
+(Because of this redundancy, Hob3l uses only 4x3 matrices internally to speed up operations.)

 If the determinant of an object's coordinate matrix is negative, it means that the object is mirrored.
-Internally, to implement this, all polyhedra face paths are reversed to correctly reflect the mirroring, i.e., so that even after mirroring, the order is again clockwise when viewed from the outside.
+Internally, to implement this, all polyhedron face paths are reversed to correctly reflect the mirroring, i.e., so that after mirroring, the vertex order is again clockwise when viewed from the outside.
 This means that hob3l correctly handles mirroring in all `mirror`, `scale`, and `multmatrix` transformations (`translate` and `rotate` matrices have a determinant of 1, so no mirroring can happen).

 It was decided that it is an error if the coordinate matrix's determinant becomes 0.
-This is to find bugs in the model.
-In the future, we might have a command line option to just ignore those objects (they collapse into emptiness if the determinant is 0).
+This is to find bugs in the input model early and more easily.
+In the future, a command line option may be added to just ignore those objects (they collapse into emptiness if the determinant is 0).

 ## Functor Calls